 Mod Envelope

+You will find many similarities between the amp and mod envelopes.
 Katla features five mod envelopes controlled through a single interface.
-Their timing can be offset with the key-tracking knob, and they can be looped by pressing the Loop button — similar to the amp envelope.
+Their timing can be offset with the key-tracking knob, and they can be looped by pressing the Loop button.

 Phase Distortion

-Internally, Katla’s control signals make use of wavefolding.
+Internally Katla’s control signals make use of wavefolding.
 This means that when the envelope or LFO pushes a parameter beyond its limits, the modulation inverts direction and begins to reduce or increase the value instead.
-In the Mod Envelope, this behavior applies to Phase Distortion, Rökkur, and Rústir destinations.
+In the Mod Envelope, this behavior applies to the Phase Distortion, Rökkur, and Rústir destinations.

 Filter Cutoff